Gomsur/Project-2/README.md

 ## **Credits**
 ### **Honorable mentions**
-Alex Lee on youtube helped me out a lot with this youtube video. https://www.youtube.com/watch?v=gQb3dE-y1S4 Stackoverflow geeksforgeeks
+* Alex Lee on youtube helped me out a lot with this youtube video. https://www.youtube.com/watch?v=gQb3dE-y1S4
+* Stackoverflow for tips and tricks
+* geeksforgeeks for tips and tricks
-My fantastic mentor Antonio helped me with any questions I had during my project.
+* My fantastic mentor Antonio helped me with any questions I had during my project.
-Also took help from a friend in class named Fredrik.
+* Also took help from a friend in class named Fredrik.
-​Help from my real life friend who works with programming.
+* Help from my real life friend who works with programming.
-Took inspiration from here https://www.youtube.com/watch?v=Y-GkMjUZsmM
+* Took inspiration from here https://www.youtube.com/watch?v=Y-GkMjUZsmM

 ### **Content:**
 I listened a lot to a guy on youtube called Alex Lee.